Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Please note that sweetpotatoes is spelled as one word throughout this article, which is the proper spelling.
 You can learn more here.

-Sweetpotatoes for babies are such a great food that can be made into so many different textures and flavors.
+Sweetpotatoes for babies are such a power food that can be made into so many different textures and flavors.

 Sweetpotatoes can be mashed, pureed, baked, spiralized, cooked into baked goods, etc. The opportunities are endless.